-There are two higher gearing choices with two optional aluminum driven sprockets.
-For muddy or sandy courses, there is a more durable steel driven sprocket with the standard number of teeth.
-Like the optional springs and these sprockets are listed in the Optional Parts List section of this manual.
+There are two higher gearing choices with two optional driven sprockets.
+Like the optional springs and these sprockets are listed in the Optional Parts List section of this manual (page 159).

 Unless you have the required mechanical knowhow, tools, and a Honda Service Manual, sprocket changing should be done by your Honda dealer.